TheCodingGuru/TheCodingGuru/README.md

 ### I am a Frontend Web Developer, Indie Game Developer.
 I am also very interested Math, Physics and Electronics.
 I live in the UK and love Table Tennis and Cricket.

-- 💬 Ask me about: Frontend Web Development, Game Development and App Development.
+- 💬 Ask me about: Web Development, Game Development and App Development.

 - 📫 How to reach me: Direct Message [@dizzyprogrammer (Twitter)](https://twitter.com/dizzyprogrammer).